Kerschel/Accent-CAC/README.md

 # DEEP Neural Networks For Caribbean Based Accent Classification
 This repo contains the code,csv files for each experimental sets as well as a link to the data collection tool we created.
 The code include the files we used to preprocess our dataset,the CNN model we created from the accents as well as the code to train the neural network.The goal of this project was to create a accent classifer that is able to classify different Caribbean accents correctly.
-We used a 2D-CNN as our neural network and we had to collect data from Caribbean Countries ourselves since there were not many available resources we could use on recordings of Caribbean Accents.
+We used a 2D-CNN as our neural network and we had to collect data from various Caribbean countries ourselves since there were not many available resources we could use on recordings of Caribbean Accents.
 The Caribbean countries/islands we used were Trinidad, Tobago, St. Lucia and Barbados.
 We used these countries as we were able to collect the most recordings them.

 ## Table of Contents